Philosophy (PHIL/PHIL&)

 5.0 hours of lecture

 Introduction to ethical behavior that is grounded in thoughtful philosophical argument.
 Learn about ethical theories from a variety of philosophical backgrounds and learn to apply the values prominent in the theories to everyday action.
-[GE, HA, SE]
+[GE, HA, SE, SS]

 Philosophy of Religion